hgranlund/tsi-gpgpu/src/kNN/README.md

 The quest for a fast KNN search
 ===============================

+This document is a summary of our most recent (7 February 2014) findings, in the quest for a fast kNN search algorithm.
+The following papers, available in the resources folder, forms the literary basis for our current work.

+Related to the brute force approach:
+* _Improving the k-Nearest Neighbour Algorithm with CUDA - Graham Nolan_
+* _Fast k Nearest Neighbor Search using GPU - Garcia et al._
+* _K-nearest neighbor search: fast gpu-based implementations and application to high-dimensional feature matching - Garcia et al._

+Related to the k-d tree based approach:
+* _Real-Time KD-Tree Construction on Graphics Hardware - Kun Zhou et al._

 Something general about kNN search.
 We will study for three dimensions.

 Brute force based effort